Featured Articles ➔

 Want to know a secret?
 You don’t have to shampoo to condition your hair!
 That’s right, there’s no right or wrong combination, only what is best for your hair type.
 Shampoo and conditioner go hand in hand, but don’t let that stop you from conditioning on your schedule.
 If you know your locks could benefit from a boost of hydration between washings, then give it what it craves!

 If hair washing was like getting a car wash, then shampooing would be the component of sudsing up to remove dirt, bringing it back to its near-original state.
 But over time too much washing slowly erodes the paint’s protective coating, leaving your car susceptible to scratches, nicks, and other damage.
 This is where waxing comes into play or conditioning in hair washing terms.
 Waxing can restore scratches and provides a barrier of shine and protectant to the car.
-A conditioner does exactly the same job for your hair.
+A deep conditioner does exactly the same job for your hair.
 Can you keep your hair clean without it?
 Sure.
 Does it help to restore and maintain healthy locks?
 Absolutely.
 Simply stated, it does what it should and there’s no real reason not to make conditioning part of your regular washing routine.

 Key Tips For Conditioning

 Are there any concerns to be aware of when using a conditioner?
 If you’re worried about weighing your hair down with extra weight, moderation is key.
-Using conditioners can make our hair feel so silky and smooth but if you find yourself with greasier feeling hair, reduce the amount to just a small dollop.
+Using hair conditioners can make our hair feel so silky and smooth but if you find yourself with greasier feeling hair, reduce the amount to just a small dollop.

 A serious cause for worry is if you happen to have a severe sensitivity or allergy to any particular ingredient in the product being used.
 If you know that you generally have skin sensitivity, consult with your dermatologist first before using or try a simple allergy test on your forearm to see if any reaction occurs.
 If you fall into this category of sensitivity, be sure to look for brands that focus on giving you natural, sulfate-free, paraben-free, and vegan haircare.
 The less chemically enhanced or synthetic ingredients used, the easier it is to determine if there are any irritants to worry about.